CalConnect/cc-vpath/sections/05-types.md

 ## Absolute Path

-An absolute vObject path:
+Characteristics:

-* Always starts with "/".
+* Always starts with "//".
 * The frame of reference begins at the top-level vObject.
 * Refers to an element under the hierarchy of the top-level vObject.

-An absolute path always starts with a "/" followed by a component segment (the vObject name), as only vObjects are allowed at the top most vObject level.
+An absolute path always starts with a "//", composed by the absolute root character ("/") followed by a component segment prefix, as only vObjects are allowed at the top most vObject level.

 Example:

-* `//VCARD#TEL`: refers to the `TEL` properties of the top-level `VCARD` components
+* `//VCARD@TEL`: refers to the `TEL` properties of the top-level `VCARD` components

 ## Relative Path

+Characteristics:

-* Does not start with "/".
+* Does not start with "//".
 * The frame of reference begins at the current level vObject.
 * Refers to an element under the hierarchy of the current level vObject.